"Feeling loss is a biproduct of having loved"

 Wondering if we would be a good fit to work together?
 Read more to learn about me, my approach to healing from grief trauma, and the influences that show up in my work.

-I am from Toronto and have lived abroad as well as enjoyed much travel.
-I am a parent and know all too well the busyness of life which is why I feel it’s important that we each take moments for ourselves in some way -- mindfulness practice or self-care at whatever level our lives allow.
-My coaching is offered online as I find it makes my schedule more flexible to accommodate clients availability.
+I am from Toronto but decided smaller city life was the next step for my family.
+I have also lived abroad as well as enjoyed much travel.
+I am a parent and know all too well the busyness of life; which is why I feel it’s important that we each take moments for ourselves in some way -- mindfulness practice or self-care at whatever level our lives allow.
+My coaching is offered in person, as well as online as I find it makes my schedule more flexible to accommodate clients availability.

-I have certification as a Death Doula, and am well versed in many forms of grief and loss theory from a diverse range of prominent researchers.
+I have certification as a Death Doula, training as a Birth Doula, and am well versed in many forms of grief and loss theory from a diverse range of prominent researchers.
 Along with incorporating breathwork and mediation into my daily routine, I also have completed several courses in those areas.

 Our society has lost the ability to fully support those experiencing grief.
 Often friends and family can’t sit with us in our sadness, or they have a timeline for which we are expected to be healed and have ‘moved on’.
 Grief has no timeline; and when we rush to ‘be ok’ it leaves us with unresolved issues that can plague our future decisions and relationships.